Verizon Needs Industry Consolidation

 The latest news including the release of T-Mobile's Q3 results today suggests that any deal announcement will be delayed several weeks into November.
 As well, Reuters reported a few weeks back that DoJ officials aren't very keen on approving a deal.
 All indications suggest getting a deal approved will be highly difficult.

 Again what matters is whether Sprint and T-Mobile hint at any reduced marketing efforts while in the lengthy merger process or an elevated attempt to take subs from Verizon.
-The last thing a merging entity wants is spending billions to swap customers during the year that the new entity is waiting regulatory approval.
+The last thing a merging entity wants is spending billions to swap customers during the year that the new entity is waiting for regulatory approval.

 The key investor takeaway is that Verizon saw declining wireless service revenue and earnings due to the competitive domestic wireless market.
 The analyst community follows the prediction of the wireless giant that EPS will rebound next year though Verizon doesn't control the direction of competitive pricing.
 As long as the wireless giant has to chose between losing customers or cutting prices, the stock isn't appealing and earnings will actually decline next year.
 Verizon needs actual industry consolidation to improve the attractiveness of the stock.